MFeuer23/Corroborate/spec.md

 - [ ] Ensure that users can't modify content created by other users
 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 - [ ] Include user input validations
-- [ ] Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] Display validation failures to user with error message (example form URL e.g. /posts/new) used rack-flash to show warning if user failed to fill out any fields when creating a new claim
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm